kingluddite/web-dev-notes/frontend/js/jquery/01-basics.md

 * Using jQuery and an image overlay

 ## Best Practice
-* You never want to add HTML that is unnessary
+* You never want to add `HTML` that is unnecessary
-    - If you are going to add an overlay when an image is clicked, you don't want that `HTML` of the overlay to be on the page until the image is clicked.
-So since you want to dynamically add that `HTML`, you should do it by manipulating the `DOM` using `JavaScript` or `jQuery`.
+    - If you are going to add an overlay when an image is clicked, you don't want that `HTML` of the overlay to be on the page until the image is clicked
+    - So since you want to dynamically add that `HTML`, you should do it by manipulating the `DOM` using `JavaScript` or `jQuery`

 [github link](https://github.com/kingluddite/domsters-convert)